Alee4738/leetcode/README.md

 npx jasmine-ts
 ```

+- Jasmine supports focusing on or ignoring tests

-- To focus on a certain file
+  - 'f' to focus on a spec/test

-  - Go to the file
+    - `fdescribe` or `fit`
-  - Change `describe` to `fdescribe`
+  - 'x' to ignore a spec/test
-  - Rerun npx jasmine-ts
+    - `xdescribe` or `xit`

 - Debugging with VS Code
   - Open to the .ts file to debug